feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     print(X_tr.head())

-In this case, we replaced nan with the string None:
+In this case, we replaced the nan in the lag features with the string None:

 .. code:: python